PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 When thinking in terms of a state machine, imagine ActionNodes as the parts of a single state, coming together to make that state.
 By doing this you can identify shared logic between states that can be a single ActionNode.

 ### Action Player
-The [ActionPlayer](addons/modular_character_controller/scripts/action_player.gd) Plays and Stops actions, and allows for control over which actions are accessible.
+The [ActionPlayer](addons/modular_character_controller/scripts/action_player.gd) provides a way for objects outside of the character to Play and Stop actions attached to it.
+It also allows for control over which actions are accessible to those external objects.
 The way this works is similar to an API by mapping requests to ActionNodes.

 This looks like \
 `{&"move":^"Move", &"jump":^"Jump"}`, where `&"move"` and `&"jump"` are the requests and `^"Move"` and `^"Jump"` are the ActionNodes attached to the ActionPlayer.